 Is it preferential treatment?
-Not necessarily, according to the report, which cites contributing factors like access to high-profile attorneys, intimidation felt by alleged victims and witnesses who accuse high-profile athletes of crimes, involvement of athletic department officials in investigations, and other factors.
+Not necessarily, according to the report.
+The report cites contributing factors like access to high-profile attorneys.
+It also discusses intimidation of alleged victims and witnesses.
+This is especially true when the case involves a high-profile athlete.
+The report also addresses the involvement of athletic department officials in investigations.

 College Athletes, Crime, and School Policies: Overview

-Most colleges and universities hold student athletes to a written code of ethics, which typically includes disciplinary procedures.
-While most of the listed violations are not criminal in nature, such as disrespecting your coach or failing a class, they often include administrative penalties for criminal arrests, charges, or convictions.
-Unlike under criminal law, schools are free to impose certain penalties even before the case has been adjudicated.
+Most colleges and universities hold student-athletes to a written code of ethics.
+These codes of conduct typically include disciplinary procedures.
+Most of the listed violations are not criminal in nature.
+Examples might be disrespecting your coach or failing a class.
+However, they also include administrative penalties for criminal arrests, charges, or convictions.
+Unlike criminal law, schools are free to impose penalties before adjudicating the case.

 Crime and Codes of Conduct: Examples

-Below is a sampling of post-secondary school policies regarding criminal charges or convictions of student-athletes:
+Here is a few examples of school policies on criminal charges or convictions of student-athletes:

-- University of Iowa — Sanctions for a felony conviction or probation violation include suspension from participation in sports and the "revocation or modification of athletically-related financial aid" (Student-Athlete Code of Conduct)
+- University of Iowa — Sanctions for a felony conviction or probation violation include suspension from participation in sports.
+It also includes the "revocation or modification of athletically-related financial aid" (Student-Athlete Code of Conduct)

 - William Jewell College — "It is the responsibility of the student-athlete upon being charged with a criminal offense to immediately notify his or her head coach and the Director of Athletics...
 A student-athlete charged with a felony crime of violence or serious drug offense will be referred to the College Judicial process, suspended immediately from playing and practice privileges, and dismissed permanently from his or her team if he or she is convicted..."
 (Student-Athlete Handbook)